 According to Curbed LA, Inglewood will impose an immediate 5 percent cap on rent increases for any apartment buildings and duplexes built before February 1, 1995.
 This “emergency measure” will be in effect for the next 45 days as of March 5, with the possibility for a year-long extension.
 The restrictions won’t apply to single-family homes and condos.

 As California landlords continue to price out tenants, displacement rates have spiked, causing city officials to begin implementing rent control across the region.
-At the same time, reports show that jobs are on the rise but housing is limited statewide.”
-So as rental rates rapidly increase, there’s also a shortage of unit availability.
+At the same time, reports show that “jobs are on the rise but housing is limited statewide.”
+So, as rental rates rapidly increase, there’s also a shortage of units available.

-While Inglewood rental prices are more reasonable than surrounding areas, residents also have lower household incomes — the report claims an average of $46,389 compared to a countywide $61,015.
-Because most Inglewood residents rent, the income gap is worsened by an “exorbitant” rental price increase of 10.8 percent since 2016.
-This outpaces the 7 percent increase in nearby areas.
+While Inglewood rental prices are more reasonable than surrounding areas, residents also have lower household incomes—the report claims an average of $46,389 compared to a countywide $61,015.
+Because most Inglewood residents rent, the income gap is worsened by an “exorbitant” rental price increase of 10.8 percent since 2016, which outpaces the 7 percent increase in nearby areas.

 On the heels of the rent caps, Inglewood has also enforced stricter eviction policies, making it harder to remove tenants unless “the underlying reason is for criminality or drug use.”
 Curbed LA claims that after a barrage of stories from residents facing displacement, Inglewood’s city council unanimously voted to include the eviction moratorium as extra protection for tenants and provide relocation assistance for those evicted.